WPTW: Separate business ventures

-WPTW also founded and grandfathered WCSM and WCSM-FM in Celina in 1964 (currently owned by Hayco Broadcasting, Inc.).
+WPTW also founded and grandfathered WCSM and WCSM-FM in Celina in 1964 (currently owned by Buzzards Media, LLC, Inc.).
 By this time WPTW was locally owned and operated by Richard Hunt and C. Oscar Baker, doing business as WPTW Radio, Inc.

 Hunt also owned WSOO and WSUE in Sault Sainte Marie, Michigan and Valley Antenna Systems (aka: Piqua CATV) as separate entities in addition to becoming the sole owner of WPTW following Baker's passing in 1974.
 Hunt sold WPTW to Frontier Broadcasting and WCLR-FM to Cox Radio (dba: Xenia Broadcasting) in 1997 several years before his passing in 2002.
 Steve Baker, who is the northern bureau chief for WHIO-TV's NewsCenter 7, had his start at WPTW's news department in the early 1970s.

 WPTW was previously a CBS Radio Network affiliate since the time it was dropped by WHIO in favor of affiliating with Fox News Radio.
 Beforehand, WPTW's network affiliations included Metromedia Radio in the 1960s, UPI Audio Network in the 1970s and 1980s, Unistar Radio in the 1990s and currently with ABC News Radio.
 WPTW was an affiliate of the Agri Broadcast Network and now is aligned with its successor, Ohio Ag-Net.